 On behalf of our members we liaise with the Health and Safety Executive in the UK and the European Chemicals Agency and Commission through our work with the Glass Alliance Europe, and Chemicals at Work working groups.

-Based on constant dialogue with our Health and Safety Committee of industry representatives, we feed accurate information about specific use of chemicals in the glass industry into the REACH process, the development of EU directives and regulations, and the transposition of these into effective UK legislation.
+Based on constant dialogue with our Health and Safety Committee of industry representatives, we feed accurate information about specific use of chemicals in the glass industry into the UK REACH process, the development of occupational exposure limits and assessment of their impact on the sector.

 Our Health and Safety Committee also allows members to work together on industry-specific challenges.
 For example, we are currently exploring substitutes for refractory ceramic fibre (RCF) which is used for the insulation and sealing of glass furnaces.